Kevin Rolón

-Kevin Adrián Rolón Benítez (born 2 March 2001) is a Uruguayan professional footballer who plays as a midfielder for Montevideo Wanderers.
+Kevin Adrián Rolón Benítez (born 2 March 2001) is a Uruguayan professional footballer who plays as a left-back or left winger for Kazakhstan Premier League club Elimai.

-Career
+Club career

 A youth academy graduate of Montevideo Wanderers, Rolón made his professional debut on 10 February 2021 in a 3–2 league win against Rentistas.
 He scored his team's second goal in the match, before getting replaced by Lucas Morales.

+In February 2025, Rolon joined Kazakh club Elimai.
+This made him the second ever Uruguayan footballer to play in the Kazakh league after Hugo Silveira.

+International career

-Rolón is a current Uruguayan youth international.
+Rolón is a former Uruguay youth international.